 Student Membership shall not be transferable and shall cease on death.
 A Student Member shall cease to be a Student Member of the Union if:

-he or she ceases to be a Student.
+they cease to be a Student.
 For the avoidance of doubt, this will include the situation where a Student Member’s Student status with University of Wales Trinity Saint David is revoked by University of Wales Trinity Saint David;

-he or she ceases to be a Sabbatical Officer;
+they cease to be a Sabbatical Officer;

-he or she opts out of Student Membership by giving written notice to the Union in accordance with the Bye-Laws; or
+they opt out of Student Membership by giving written notice to the Union in accordance with the Bye-Laws; or

-a decision is made to remove him or her from Student Membership of the Union in accordance with the Union’s code of conduct.
+a decision is made to remove them from Student Membership of the Union in accordance with the Union’s code of conduct.

 BECOMING AND CEASING TO BE A COMPANY LAW MEMBER